 Black History Live • The Project

-It aims to tell the story of the inhabitants of the region from the 19/20th Century.
+It aimed to tell the story of the inhabitants of the region from the 19/20th Century.
 Telling the story of how they arrived, their contribution to the region, through their work in the areas of trade, industry.
 As well as what their life was like in the community, their contribution to the arts, education, science and technology.

 • To undertake research into the history of African and Caribbean people, across Kent and Medway from the 19/20th Century